Find out if you're eligible for a HECS-HELP loan and how to apply.

-If you’re not eligible, or don't apply before your census date, you must pay your fees by the census date or your enrolment will be cancelled.
-This is a government requirement of enrolling into a CSP.
+If you’re not eligible, or don't apply before your census date, you must pay your fees by the due date or your enrolment will be cancelled.

 Once you have requested an eCAF, an email will be sent to your RMIT student email address from the Department of Education, Skills and Employment.